Buddhism

 this other, absolute shore of reality (the "dharmakâya"), it nevertheless conditions a Buddha-field of its own.

-Hence, every Buddha and bodhisattva (every enlightened being) has characteristics.
+Hence, every Buddha and bodhisattva has characteristics.
 In this way,

 transmigration is explained, as well as the influence of bad actions done in